 More recent reports suggest that Amazon.co.jp achieves 15.3M visitors a day whereas Rakuten receives 7.01M – suggesting that Amazon’s site is fast becoming more popular in Japan.
 Those wanting to expand their business into Japan should certainly investigate whether Amazon.co.jp may be the best marketplace to sell on.
 Amazon has also invested in setting up a network of distribution centres within Japan which will prevent vendors and sellers who do not have established distribution, logistics and marketing teams overseas from struggling with the lack of resources that those who sell on Rakuten might find.

 Since Rakuten allows its merchants full control over their products on their site, if international merchants are unaware of cultural differences, they may find themselves unable to establish their brands properly within the Japanese market.
-For example, since more than 99% of Japan’s population only speak Japanese, it is necessary for a brand to have in-depth translation on their site.
+For example, since Japan’s primary language is Japanese, it is necessary for a brand to have in-depth translation on their site to build trust.